 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Helicobacter pylori (H. pylori) is a bacterium that infects more than a half of world population.
-The mechanisms of such infection are complex and deeply studied.
+Core tip: Helicobacter pylori (H. pylori) is a bacterium that infects more than half of the world’s population.
+The mechanisms of such infections are complex and deeply studied.
 In addition, the clinical outcomes are variable and depend on both pathogen and host characteristics.
 Moreover, the adequate clinical management by means of proper diagnosis and effective treatment is crucial for reaching success in bacterial eradication.
-This article aims to provide a broad overview about H. pylori infection, from pathogenesis to clinical management.
+This article aims to provide a broad overview of H. pylori infection, from pathogenesis to clinical management.

 de Brito BB, da Silva FAF, Soares AS, Pereira VA, Santos MLCS, Sampaio MM, Neves PHM, de Melo FF.
 Pathogenesis and clinical management of Helicobacter pylori gastric infection.
 World J Gastroenterol 2019; In press